Classifying sections of del Pezzo fibrations, I: Fujita invariants

-\begin{defi} Let $X$ be a smooth projective variety over a field of characteristic $0$.
+In this section we work over an arbitrary field of characteristic $0$.
+Recall that we have the following definition of the Fujita invariants \begin{defi} Let $X$ be a smooth projective variety over a field of characteristic $0$.
 Let $L$ be a big and nef $\mathbb{Q}$-Cartier divisor on $X$.
-We define the Fujita invariant, or the $a$-invariant, to be
+The Fujita invariant, or the $a$-invariant is